Last updated on

 Citizens who need a visa to enter Germany will be required to submit the following documents to apply for a student visa or an applicant visa:

-• Proof of sufficient funds for at least one year (i.e., 11,208 Euros in blocked account as of January 1, 2023) which may also include scholarship
+- Proof of sufficient funds for at least one year (i.e., 11,904 Euros in blocked account in effect since September 1st, 2024) which may also include scholarship

 For more detailed information get in touch with the nearest German consulate or embassy.